Lakshmi-2107/Internship-Learning-Journal-/Module-01-Development-Tools-and-Concepts/Chapter-01-Notes.md

 When Ubuntu launches for the first time:

 - Enter username
-- Set password
+- New password
-- Confirm password
+- Re-type new password

 These credentials will be used for future sessions.